alhopasi/writeups/random/lahilahjoitus/lahilahjoitus.md

 With this in mind, it's hard to block all vote-manipulation attempts, without making the voting a harder process.

 Currently, there is only a cookie check to stop users voting again.
-Several other ways could be implemented (but maybe not on SurveySparrow site), here are some examples:
+Several other ways could be implemented to hinder the possibility of manipulation (but maybe not on SurveySparrow site), here are some examples:
 - user must submit an email to vote and click on a link that is sent to the email address.
 - using reCAPTCHA to confirm the voter is a person.